 If you’re not nearby when someone you care about is hospitalized, consider hiring a private health advocate or a geriatric care manager.
 (This is also a good option if you don’t have someone you trust to be an advocate for you.)

-Nothing’s going to stop the adrenaline from flowing if someone you love is hospitalized, but understanding the context, asking questions, and doing all you can to prepare can help contain the crisis.
+Nothing will stop the adrenaline from flowing if someone you love is hospitalized, but understanding the context, asking questions, and doing all you can to prepare can help contain the crisis.